Oral Thrush: A Common Fungal Infection of the Mouth

 4. Traumatic Ulcers:Painful mouth sores from physical injury or irritation.
 Usually, they heal on their own after removing the trigger.

-Treatment largely depends on the severity of the infection and your overall health.
+Treatment mostly depends on the severity of the infection and your overall health.

 When to See Your Dentist